-- a worksheet containing all the technical information used to determine the priority — or level of concern — of each contaminant.
+- The technical information used to determine the priority — or level of concern — of each contaminant

-- a summary profile that gives a brief but complete overview of the concerns related to each contaminant.
+- An overview of the concerns related to each contaminant